West Country (excl.Devon)

 Both Devon and London had important sea ports, and this led to many Easterbrooks emigrating to the New World such as Australia, New Zealand, Canada, and the USA.
-Of course not all of the emigrants left England by their own chosing!
-The Easterbrook name can also be found in Nigeria, South Africa and Austria.
+Of course not all of the emigrants left England by their own choosing!
+The Easterbrook name can also be found in mainland Europe, Africa and South America.

 The late Ivor William John Werrey-Easterbrook compiled A History of Early Devonshire Easterbrooks as part of his research into the Easterbrook and Eastabrook names.

 The Families page shows Easterbrook and variants in family groups with links to the areas where the family lived which often contains more information.

 The First Name List shows individuals in alphabetical order of first name with links to vital records such as Birth & Marriage, or Censuses.

 Clicking on a person's name will switch between the Families and First Name view.

 I have also indexed individuals by dates of birth and death, and couples by marriage.

 There are also a number of places called Easterbrook, Companies named after or associated with an Easterbrook, and Well-known individuals called Easterbrook.